 Specific attributable factors cannot be related to causing soft tissue or bone sarcomas.

-However, there are some factors that can increase the chances of developing sarcomas:
+However, some factors can increase the chances of developing sarcomas:

 - Exposure to Agent Orange.
-Exposure to certain chemicals (such as arsenic, vinyl chloride, herbicides that contain phenoxyacetic acids, and wood preservatives that contain chlorophenols).
+Exposure to certain chemicals (such as arsenic, vinyl chloride, herbicides that contain phenoxy acetic acids, and wood preservatives that prevent chlorophenols).

 - Exposure to ionizing radiation.
 Radiation treatments can also be a possible influencing factor for the risk of developing bone sarcoma.
-Exposure to high doses of radiation for the treatment of another type of cancer may represent a risk factor.
+Exposure to high doses of radiation to treat another type of cancer may represent a risk factor.

 - Paget’s disease.

-- Age: Although sarcoma can occur in people of any age, it is often diagnosed in adults under the age of 50.
+- Age: Although sarcoma can occur in people of any age, it is often diagnosed in adults under 50.